-Early Years Foundation - Reception
+Early Years Foundation - Reception and nursery

 The Early Years Foundation Stage (EYFS) is the stage of education for children from birth to the end of the reception year.